 Feeling the heat, no sweat!
 From basic evacuations and recharges to custom installations and retro-fits, WALT’S AUTO CARE CENTERS does Air Conditioning.
 Let Walt’s inspect your air conditioning system today.
 All of our A/C technicians are certified and trained in the proper handling of air conditioning refrigerant that if released improperly can harm the environment.

-Technician Saroeung P. at our Fife facility shown here performing an A/C system inspection and recharge.
+Technician shown here performing an A/C system inspection and repair.

 Batteries & Electrical